When you use our links, we may earn an affiliate commission. Learn more.

-Merax are a brand in the road biking industry that many people will not have heard of, however this should not put you off considering it in the slightest.
+Merax is a brand in the road biking industry that many people will not have heard of, however, this should not put you off considering it in the slightest.

-The Merax 21 speed 700c aluminum road bike is a well built, sturdy and a truly rounded road bike by Merax.
+The Merax 21-speed 700c aluminum road bike is a well-built, sturdy, and truly rounded road bike by Merax.

-I think that it is important to not simply discard the smaller brands out there, every manufacturer had to start somewhere and in reality Merax have been making real waves in the industry in recent years.
+I think that it is important to not simply discard the smaller brands out there, every manufacturer had to start somewhere and in reality, Merax bicycles have been making real waves in the industry in recent years.

-Some of their flagship models are seen as competitors for the best road bikes in their respective price brackets.
+Some of their flagship models, such as the Merax Blueks road bike, are seen as competitors for the best road bikes in their respective price brackets.